jessicacliong/jessicacliong/README.md

-<h2> Hi there! </h2>
+## Hi there!

-<break></break>
-I’m Jessica, a career changer with a background in Science & Technology.
+I’m Jessica, a career changer with a background in Science & Technology and unique work experiences.
-Recently finishing up Coder Academy's Full Stack Web Development Bootcamp in December 2023!
-Enjoying my career change as a programmer and aspire to pursue this career in many years to come
+Enjoying my career change as a programmer and aspire to pursue this career many years to come

+### What is Jess up to now :
+- Currently finishing up Coder Academy's Full Stack Web Development Bootcamp in December 2023 !
-- 👀 I’m interested in ...
+- 👀 Keen to learn `AWS`
 - 🌱 I’m currently learning ...

+- 💻 Projects keen on doing:

 - 🛠️ Languages & Tools ...

 - 📫 Get in touch: ...